jeffreyxchan/Github-Battle/README.md

 # Github-Battle

+Check out the full project on Github Pages: <a href="jeffreyxchan.github.io/Github-Battle">Github Battle</a>

 An app built with <b>React.js</b>, <b>Node.js</b>, and <b>Webpack</b> that takes the usernames of two Github users and assigns each user a score based on their number of followers and their number of stars.
 The user with the higher score is deemed the winner.

 Run <code>npm install</code> to install this project's dependencies. <br>